 BABINGTON, Benjamin Guy.
 London 5.3.1794 — London 5/8.4.1865.
 British Physician interested in Tamil Language and Literature.
-Son of a London physician, William B. (of Irish origin), and Martha Elizabeth Hough, he served early in the navy, got then an appointment in India and went there after having studied two years at Haileybury.
+Son of a London physician, William B. (of Irish origin), and Martha Elizabeth Hough.
+Educated at Charterhouse he served in the navy, got then an appointment in India and went there after having studied two years at Haileybury.
 In 1812–14 in Madras, learnt Tamil and some Sanskrit, and started a study of Mahabalipuram inscriptions.
-In 1817 again in Madras, but had continuous problems with his health, and had later, in 1819, to return to England, where he began medical studies.
+After a visit to England (where he married) in 1817 again to Madras, but had continuous problems with his health and had in 1819 to return to England.
+Now began medical studies.
 Graduated M.D.
-1830.
-He still continued his studies on Tamil for a while, and planned even a dictionary, but after 1831 seems to have lost his interest in Asian studies.
-Instead practised a succesful career as a hospital physician (until 1855).
-Now he was interested in organic chemistry and medicine, invented medical instruments and published some studies.
+1831 Cambridge.
+He still continued his studies of Tamil for a while, and planned even a dictionary, but after 1831 seems to have lost his interest in Asian studies.
+Instead he practised a succesful career as a hospital physician (until 1855).
+Now he was interested in organic chemistry and medicine (epidemiology), invented medical instruments and published some studies.
 Taught at Royal College of Physicians.
 Married with Anna Mary Fayle, four children.

 – “An Account of the Sculptures and Inscriptions at Mahāmalaipur”, TrRAS 2:1, 1829, 258-269 & 18 plates.

 Sources: J.F.P[ayne], D.N.B.
 2, 1885, 311f., rev. by M. Bevan in Oxford D.N.B.; JRAS Annual Report for 1867, xivf.; Gosche, ZDMG Wiss.
 Jahrb.
 1862–67, 68f.; several further biographic notes in the Br.
 Biogr.
 Archives; Wikipedia (with picture).